DocHudson45/graph-theory-assignment-G3-W8/README.md

 **Process:**
 1.  **Identify Odd Vertices:** The code first finds all vertices with an odd degree.
-2.  **Calculate Shortest Paths:** It uses **Floyd-Warshall algorithm** to compute the shortest path between every pair of these odd-degree vertices.
+2.  **Calculate Shortest Paths:** It uses **Djikstra's algorithm** to compute the shortest path between every pair of these odd-degree vertices.
-3.  **Find Minimum Weight Matching:** It generates all possible pairings of the odd vertices and calculates the total cost for each set of pairs.
-It then selects the pairing with the absolute minimum total cost.
-These are the paths that need to be traversed twice.
+3.  **Find Minimum Weight Matching:** It uses a **greedy approach** to pair up odd vertices - repeatedly selecting the closest unpaired vertices.
+This gives an approximate solution rather than the guaranteed optimal matching.
-4.  **Find Eulerian Tour:** After conceptually adding these new paths to the graph, all vertices now have an even degree.
-The code then uses a **stack-based algorithm (Hierholzer's)** to find the final Eulerian tour.
+4.  **Construct Route:** The route is constructed by combining all original edges with the edges from the matched paths.
-5.  **Calculate Total Cost:** The final cost is the sum of all original edge weights plus the cost of the minimum weight matching.
+5.  **Calculate Total Cost:** The final cost is the sum of all original edge weights plus the cost of the greedy matching.

 **Output:**
 - The program outputs the **minimum total cost** for the postman's route and the **sequence of edge IDs** in that route.